adityagovindaraj/adityagovindaraj.github.io/advisory/fiduciary.md

 **How do I contact you?**

 First check if you're an accredited investor and obtain the accreditation certification.
-After doing this, please do send me an email, which is mentioned at the top of this web page.
-Introduce yourself, tell me why you want me as your financial advisor, and the issues you hope to solve.
-We will have a discussion and see if we can be a good fit and work out something concrete.
+After doing this, please do send me an message on [LinkedIn](https://www.linkedin.com/in/adityagovindaraj/).
+Introduce yourself, how you found me, tell me why you want me as your financial advisor, and the issues you hope to solve.
+We will have an in-depth discussion and see if we can be a good fit and work out something concrete to help you out.

 ---